Ivan-Liao/ref/snowflake/data-profiling/overview.md

 # TODO
-1. averages
-2. number of nulls
-3. null percentage
-4. categorical values
-5. naming convention changes
+1. naming convention changes
+2. custom category to denote which profiling techniques to use on which columns, likely a custom mapping table
+   1. useful to optimize resource spending as profiling techniques like category extraction is resource heavy

 # extras
 1. correlation